-The Mazengarb inquiry into ‘juvenile delinquency’ blamed the perceived promiscuity of the nation’s youth on the absence from home of working mothers, the easy availability of contraceptives, and on young women who enticed men into having sex.
+The Mazengarb inquiry into ‘juvenile delinquency’ blamed the perceived promiscuity of the nation’s youth on the absence from home of working mothers, the easy availability of contraceptives, and young women enticing men into having sex.

-Queen’s Counsel Oswald Mazengarb was appointed by the government to chair the Special Committee on Moral Delinquency in Children and Adolescents on 23 July 1954.
-The committee was set up after an outcry over teenagers’ behaviour in Lower Hutt and other incidents such as a milk-bar murder in Auckland and the Parker–Hulme murder in Christchurch (the subject of Peter Jackson’s 1994 movie, Heavenly Creatures).
+Queen’s Counsel Oswald Mazengarb was appointed by the government to chair a Special Committee on Moral Delinquency in Children and Adolescents on 23 July 1954.
+The committee was set up after an outcry over teenagers’ behaviour in Lower Hutt and other incidents such as a milk-bar murder in Auckland and the Parker–Hulme murder in Christchurch (the subject of Peter Jackson’s 1994 movie, Heavenly creatures).

 The ‘Petone Incident’ exemplified a particular concern.
 A missing 15-year-old girl had turned up at the Lower Hutt police station.
-In the report:
+According to the report:

 She stated that, being unhappy at home with her stepfather, she had … been a member of what she called a ‘Milk Bar Gang’, which … met ‘mostly for sex purposes’; she … was worried about the future of its younger members, and desired the police to break up the gang.

 Mazengarb dominated the committee and its proceedings: mindful of the National government’s wish to have the report completed before the November general election, he set the timetable for the committee’s investigation, dictated the tasks to be performed, and wrote or edited much of the report.
 Other committee members considered him ‘a puritan moralist’ and a ‘fundamentalist’.